 The difference between laboratory test values of Manning's n and accepted design values is significant.
 Numerous tests by public and other agencies have established Manning's n laboratory values.
-These laboratory results, however, were obtained utilizing clean water and straight pipe sections without bends, manholes, debris, or other obstructions.
+However, these laboratory results were obtained utilizing clean water and straight pipe sections without bends, manholes, debris, or other obstructions.
 The laboratory results indicated the only differences were between smooth wall and rough wall pipes.
-Rough wall, such as unlined corrugated metal pipe have relatively high n values which are approximately 2.5 to 3 times those of smooth wall pipe.
+Rough wall, or unlined corrugated metal pipe have relatively high n values which are approximately 2.5 to 3 times those of smooth wall pipe.

-Smooth wall pipes were found to have n values ranging between 0.009 and 0.010 but, historically, engineers familiar with sewers have used 0.012 or 0.013.
+Smooth wall pipes were found to have n values ranging between 0.009 and 0.010, but historically, engineers familiar with concrete and sewers have used 0.012 or 0.013.
 This "design factor" of 20-30 percent takes into account the difference between laboratory testing and actual installed conditions.
-The use of such design factors is good engineering practice and, to be consistent for all pipe materials, the applicable Manning's n laboratory value should be increased a similar amount in order to arrive at comparative design values.
-Recommended design values are shown in Table 1.
+The use of such design factors is good engineering practice, and to be consistent, for all pipe materials, the applicable Manning's n laboratory value should be increased a similar amount in order to arrive at comparative design values.
+Recommended design values are shown in Table l.